ArizaWilmerUTAS/Path-Following/README.md

-# Path-Following
-Matlab/Simulink implementation of Path Following for a REMUS 100
+# Matlab/Simulink implementation of Path Following for a REMUS 100

 There is two seption of this implementation:
 A) A simulink file that contains a REMUS 100 model, LOS law implementation and robust PID controller